-Human Resource management knowledge area is renamed as Resource Management knowledge area.
+The human resource management knowledge area is renamed as Resource Management knowledge area.
 Definitely, this is a logical change that was needed, since many project managers have felt this need for a long time.
 Why only people when we need to also manage other materials, equipment, machines, etc.?

-Because, project management discipline does not cover human resources alone.
+Because project management discipline does not cover human resources alone.
 It covers other types of resources as well.
 Physical resources (materials, equipment, licenses …etc) are also part of project management and their management is essential for success.

 Enroll in our FREE PMP Overview training to learn more about PMP Certification, and how to apply for PMP step-by-step.